 How is the Government’s commitment to regional growth being delivered through its estate?

-Explore the ‘Hubs’ program, co-location benefits, and the role of transport-oriented development in boosting local economies and civil service productivity.
+Explore the ‘Hubs’ program, co-location benefits, and the role of strategic placemaking in boosting local economies and civil service productivity.

 11am